datamweb/shield-oauth/docs/add_other_oauth.md

 # Adding New OAuth To Shield OAuth

-Shield OAuth supports *Google OAuth* and *Github OAuth* out-of-the-box and also provides an easy way to connect any server that offers **OAuth** to it.
+Shield OAuth supports *Google OAuth* and *GitHub OAuth* out-of-the-box and also provides an easy way to connect any server that offers **OAuth** to it.
 This guide explains how to achieve this.

 - [Adding New OAuth to Shield OAuth](#adding-new-oauth-to-shield-oauth)
   - [Setup Instruction](#setup-instruction)